SPARKLE: A Nonparametric Approach for Online Decision-Making with High-Dimensional Covariates: Regret Analysis

-This section outlines the key theoretical contributions.
-We first analyze the statistical properties of the samples under additional conditions (Section \ref{sec:additionalassump}), which are then used to establish the uniform convergence of the estimators across all epochs (Section \ref{subsubsec_est}).
-Building on these results, we derive an upper bound on the expected cumulative regret of SPARKLE in Section \ref{subsubsec_final}.
-Lower bounds for any alternative algorithm are provided in Section \ref{sec:regret_lb}.
+In Section~\ref{subsubsec_rde}, we present a regret decomposition based on whether the covariate $\bx_t$ lies in the exploration or exploitation regions defined in Section~\ref{sec:extrade}.
+We state additional technical assumptions for the regret analysis in Section~\ref{subsec:more-assump} and prove uniform convergence of the doubly penalized reward estimators across all epochs in Section~\ref{subsubsec_est}.
+We then derive an upper bound on SPARKLE's expected cumulative regret in Section~\ref{subsubsec_final} and complement it with information-theoretic lower bounds for alternative algorithms in Section~\ref{sec:regret_lb}.